artevelde-uas/canvas-lms-google-analytics-plugin/README.md

-# Canvas LMS Course Recycle Bin Plug-in
+# Canvas LMS Google Analytics Plug-in

 Plugin for the [Canvas LMS theme app](https://github.com/ahsdile/canvas-lms-app) that adds the Google Analytics scripts to Canvas by providing the tracking id.